NOAA-21

-NOAA-21, designated JPSS-2 prior to launch, is the second of the United States National Oceanic and Atmospheric Administration (NOAA)'s latest generation of U.S. polar-orbiting, non-geosynchronous, environmental satellites called the Joint Polar Satellite System.
-NOAA-21 was launched on 10 November 2022 and join NOAA-20 and Suomi NPP in the same orbit.
-Circling the Earth from pole-to-pole, it will cross the equator about 14 times daily, providing full global coverage twice a day.
+NOAA-21, designated JPSS-2 prior to launch, is the second satellite in National Oceanic and Atmospheric Administration (NOAA)'s latest series of U.S. polar-orbiting, non-geosynchronous, environmental satellites, known as the Joint Polar Satellite System (JPSS).
+Launched on 10 November 2022, along with LOFTID, NOAA-21 now operates in the same orbit as NOAA-20 and Suomi NPP.
+It travels in a polar orbit, crossing the equator approximately 14 times a daily, and provides complete global coverage twice a day.

-NOAA-21 will provide operational continuity of satellite-based observations and products for NOAA Polar-Orbiting Environmental Satellites (POES) and Suomi NPP satellite and ground systems.
-The baseline plan for JPSS Ground System will be sustained to support NOAA-21, similar to NOAA-20.
-NOAA-21 hosts the following instruments: 1) VIIRS, 2) CrIS, 3) ATMS, and 4) OMPS.
-It was at one time intended to carry the Radiation Budget Instrument (RBI) but NASA cancelled that project in 2018.
+NOAA-21 ensures the continuity of satellite-based observations and products for NOAA's Polar-Orbiting Environmental Satellites (POES) and Suomi NPP systems.

+The JPSS Ground System was maintained to support NOAA-21, following the model established for NOAA-20.
+The instruments on board include VIIRS, CrIS, ATMS, and OMPS.
+It was originally planned to carry the Radiation Budget Instrument (RBI), but that project was canceled by NASA in 2018.